A unified framework for imitation dynamics on higher-order networks: Results

 \subsection{Condition for the success of cooperation}

-We start by exploring the condition under which cooperation is favored over defection (i.e., $\phi_C>\phi_D$).
-To better scrutinize the effect of update rules on the evolution of cooperation, we focus on homogeneous higher-order networks.
-Specifically, we consider a hypergraph $\mathcal{H}$ where each node has $k$ hyperedges, and each hyperedge contains $m$ nodes.
-On this hypergraph, every individual interacts with $m-1$ others within each of their $k$ hyperedges.
+We start by exploring the condition under which cooperation is favored over defection (i.e., $\phi_C(p)>\phi_D(p)$).
+Although the condition for the success of cooperation on heterogeneous hypergraphs has been derived, they are implicit and rely on the solution to a system of linear equations of size $O(N^{L+1})$, where $L$ is the largest hyperedge order\cite{sheng2024strategy}.
+This makes it difficult to isolate the effects of update rules on the evolution of cooperation.
+To uncover general features of update rules that shape evolutionary outcomes, we therefore focus on homogeneous hypergraphs, where each node belongs to $k$ hyperedges and each hyperedge contains $m$ nodes.
+On such a hypergraph $\mcal{H}$, every individual interacts with $m-1$ others within each of their $k$ hyperedges.

 Let $t=(k-1)(m-1)-1$.
 Under weak selection $0<w\ll 1$, we analytically derive that when $t>0$ and $sq \neq 1$, cooperation is favored over defection if

 where